 Contact our car accident lawyer & Recover the Compensation You Deserve

-If you entrust car accident attorney serving Katy, TX with your injury claim, then you may be able to recover compensation for expenses stemming from your injuries.
+If you entrust a car accident attorney with your injury claim, then you may be able to recover compensation for expenses stemming from your injuries.
 Let the Law Office of Shane McClelland carry the load for you and level the playing field against large corporations and insurance companies so that you can focus on recovering from your injuries from your car accident.

 We are here to help you get the compensation you deserve.
 If you have suffered injuries and you have outstanding medical expenses, lost wages, or have suffered any loss, then contact the Law Office of Shane McClelland today.
 The Law Office of Shane McClelland provides experienced personal injury representation.
 Call us for a consultation.